Trentonom0r3/After-Diffusion/README.md

 - Audio-Reactive Image Generation (for both TXT2IMG and IMG2IMG).
 - Preset Modes + Ability to add new presets.
 - Prompt Saving.
+- Exploring the use of a 'dummy' native C++ plugin to enhance the CEP.

 ## Known Issues/Bugs
 - SD Model List not showing certain Models